Young Mizo Association: The ten commitments

+YMA fosters an ethnic belonging that transcends national borders, both inter and intra.

 Emblem and colour

 The emblem, as described in the constitution of Young Mizo Association, is a flamed torch with which the abbreviation YMA is written, which is in turn held by a hand inside a circle.
-The three stems of the torch signify the three objectives of the association.
-The ten sparks of the torch signifies the ten commitments.
-In the ribbon where the name is written, there will be "ESTD"' written on the left side and 1935 on the right.
+The torch has three flames that signifies the three mottos of the association.
+The ten sparks radiating from the flames represent the ten commitments.
+A ribbon at the base bears an inscription "YMA" at the centre, with "ESTD"' written on the left side and "1935" on the right.

 The official colour is a tricoloured horizontal stripe of equal sizes.
 The three colours represent the earliest man-made colours of the Mizo ancestors.
 First, red on top, denotes the brightness of the association.
 Second, white in the middle, shows sanctity.
 And the black bottom symbolizes a concern for the poor, the despair and the hapless.

 Publications

-Young Mizo Association publishes a monthly magazine YMA CHANCHINBU in Mizo since October 1973.
+Young Mizo Association publishes a monthly magazine YMA Chanchinbu in Mizo since October 1973.
 It has a circulation of 10,000 copies.
 It also has a quarterly YMA News published in English.